Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

 \subsection{Ergodicity breaking: single particle systems and beyond}

 While ETH has been observed numerically in a wide class of many-body systems, there is no proof of it for a generic, local Hamiltonian, and provable counterexamples of fine-tuned, integrable, Hamiltonians can be constructed.
-In this sense, the situation is similar to classical mechanics' Ergodic Hypothesis, which is widely believed to be true for generic Hamiltonian dynamics (for a sufficiently large number of degrees of freedom), but could only be proved for some realistic systems~\cite{anosov1967some,sinai1970dynamical}.
+In this sense, the situation is similar to the classical mechanics' ergodic hypothesis, which is widely believed to be true for generic Hamiltonian dynamics (for a sufficiently large number of degrees of freedom), but could only be proved for some realistic systems~\cite{anosov1967some, sinai1970dynamical}.

 Anderson localization \cite{Anderson58} is often referred to as a counter-example to ETH, which has {\it no counterpart} in classical mechanics.
 However, this interpretation requires some care, since the Anderson model, invoked to model Anderson localization on a lattice, is a quadratic model,\footnote{Quadratic Hamiltonians are sums of bilinear forms of creation and annihilation operators, see Eq.~\eqref{eq:Hand} for one example.} and it can be proven that many-body eigenstates of quadratic models can not exhibit ETH in the many-particle Hilbert space~\cite{lydzba_mierzejewski_23}.
-However, recent work has formulated the notion of {\it single-particle eigenstate thermalization}~\cite{lydzba_zhang_21}, which can be seen as the analogue of~\eqref{eq:ETH1}, defined for the matrix elements in single-particle eigenstates of quadratic models, and a natural consequence of the Berry conjecture~\cite{berry_77}.
+However, recent work has formulated the notion of {\it single-particle eigenstate thermalization}~\cite{lydzba_zhang_21}\footnote{ We note that observables in integrable systems relax to the values predicted by the generalized Gibbs ensemble~\cite{Rigol07GGE} in a process called generalized thermalization~\cite{Cassidy11, Vidmar16}.}, which can be seen as the analogue of~\eqref{eq:ETH1}, defined for the matrix elements in single-particle eigenstates of quadratic models, and is a natural consequence of the Berry conjecture~\cite{berry_77}.
 Within this framework, Anderson insulator should be seen as an example of the breakdown of single-particle eigenstate thermalization.

 Consider a lattice system consisting of $N$ sites where {\it non-interacting} particles move (this is also known as one-electron approximation).
 The Hamiltonian of the system is given as